gt102005/JDBC--java_database_connection-/README.md

 **How it works:**
 - Uses **ODBC (Open Database Connectivity)** — Microsoft's older standard for database access
-- Java calls → translated to ODBC calls → translated to database-specific calls
+- Java calls get translated to ODBC calls, which then get translated to database-specific calls
-- Requires the **ODBC driver** to be installed and configured on the client machine's operating system
+- Requires the **ODBC driver** to be installed and configured on the client machine's OS

 **Characteristics:**

 | Feature | Detail |
 |---------|--------|
 | Pure Java? | ❌ No — depends on native ODBC driver |